 Our business is operated only in Australia.
 However, in some cases your personal information may be disclosed to organisations overseas including without limitation the United States of America.
-In the event that you are located in the Europe Union, we acknowledge that any potential data breaches will be safeguarded by the provisions of GDPR.
+If you are located in the Europe Union, we acknowledge that any potential data breaches will be safeguarded by the provisions of GDPR.

 Overseas organisations may be required to disclose information shared with them under a foreign law.
-Your Information may be stored in cloud or other types of network or electronic storage and we will take reasonable steps to ensure appropriate security arrangements are in place if this is the case.
-Such storage may be accessed from various countries by an internet connection hence it is not always possible to know in which country your Information may be accessed or held.
+Your information may be stored in cloud or other types of networks or electronic storage and we will take reasonable steps to ensure appropriate security arrangements are in place if this is the case.
+Such storage may be accessed from various countries by an internet connection hence it is not always possible to know in which country your information may be accessed or held.